-The University recognizes the contributions and achievements of its faculty by appropriate promotion and salary advancement and permits them substantial freedom in arranging their academic lives.
+The University recognizes the contributions and achievements of its faculty members by appropriate promotion and salary advancement, and permits them substantial freedom in arranging their academic lives.
 This freedom is, however, subject to the principle that the primary professional loyalty of full-time faculty is to the University.
-The potential magnitude of outside professional activity is such that orderly procedures must be followed to avoid conflicts of commitment and conflicts of interest and to ensure that such activities do not conflict with the proper discharge of University responsibilities.
-This conflict of commitment policy covers conflicts of time commitments between outside activities and University responsibilities.
-The conflict of interest policy can be found on the Research Office website.
+Faculty members are expected to engage in University teaching, research and service activities that advance and communicate knowledge and learning.

 This document is not intended to provide specific rules covering all possible situations, but rather to establish the spirit in which interactions with entities outside the University should be undertaken.
 In general, personal responsibility, integrity, and high ethical standards are the principal guides in avoiding conflicts of commitment, and the University expects that all members of the faculty will conduct their outside activities in a manner that reflects credit on themselves, their profession, and the University.
 The principal safeguards against abuse are the standards imposed by professional colleagues during periodic reviews, and the rigorous process by which the University evaluates and selects individuals for appointment and promotion.

-As part of the periodic review of each professorial faculty member, the supervisor shall include an assessment of the faculty member's outside activities.
-The review will include an evaluation of the effect of the outside activities on the faculty member's normal job activities.
-If they negatively affect the faculty member's performance, the faculty member shall be encouraged to reduce his/her outside activities and may be denied subsequent approval for outside commitments.
+As part of the periodic review of each professorial faculty member, the supervisor shall include an assessment of the faculty member's outside professional activities.
+The review will include an evaluation of the effect of the outside professional activities on the faculty member's normal job activities.
+If they negatively affect the faculty member's performance, the faculty member shall be encouraged to reduce his/her outside professional activities and may be denied subsequent approval for outside commitments.

 Other Academic Ranks and Professional Faculty